When I created registr, I wanted a way to test it on the same RDBMS as the

 one I use for Redmine, MySQL.
 For the purposes of testing, I wanted to

-start a fresh instance of mysqld
+start a fresh instance of mysqld that could be ran without superuser

 privileges, without affecting other running MySQL instances, and with